gvwilson/sdxpy/en/src/builder/index.md

 [% inc pat="pattern_attempt.*" fill="sh out" %]

-After a bit of poking around we realize that we're looking at the rule for `%.in`.
+After a bit of poking around with a [%i debugger %]debugger[%/i%] we realize that the failure occurs when we're looking at the rule for `%.in`.
-A bit more poking around and we realize that when we created edges in the graph between a target and its dependencies, `networkx` automatically added a node for the dependency if one didn't exist yet.
+When we create edges in the graph between a target and its dependencies, `networkx` automatically adds a node for the dependency if one didn't exist yet.
 As a result,
 when we say that `%.out` depends on `%.in`,